Genetics For Herpers

 Genetics For Herpers is a great way to learn genetics.
 This book starts with the basics and teaches everything you need to know in order to understand the role that genetics plays in breeding.
 The book is 84 pages (7½" x 5½") and includes over 120 illustrations plus a glossary.
 Click here to learn more or order.

-Killerbee Ball Pythons (Python regius)
+Ball Pythons (Python regius)

-Mojave Ball Pythons (Python regius)
+Mimosa Ball Pythons (Python regius)

-Mojave Spinner Ball Python (Python regius)
+Mojave Spinner Ball Pythons (Python regius)

 Heterozygous for Mojave, Spider, and Pinstripe, one codominant trait and two dominant traits.
 The combination of Spider and Mojave creates the lovely Mojave-Spider, but adding Pinstripe into the equation just tosses this lovely snake over the top.
 With the spinner patterning accentuated by the golden background color of the Mojave, the results are incredible!
 Click here to learn more/see adults.